Table of contents

 Unless otherwise changed by the operation of this Collective Agreement, a Regular Part-time Employee who has had a change in status to a Regular Full-time Employee shall have their anniversary date established based on hours worked with the Employer at the increment level such Employee was entitled to receive immediately prior to their change in status.

-A current Employee that has applied and is the successful candidate on a position and who has completed the required training in any of the paramedical technical classifications covered by this Collective Agreement and who is awaiting registration/licensing/certification examinations or results of same shall be placed on the applicable salary grid as per Article 29.08 and shall be paid ninety percent (90%) of that rate.
+A current Employee that has applied and is the successful candidate on a position and who has completed the required training in any of the paramedical technical classifications covered by this Collective Agreement shall be placed on the applicable salary grid as per Article 29.08.A new Employee who has completed the required educational requirements of any of the paramedical professional classifications covered by this Collective Agreement shall be placed at the starting rate of the classification level to which they have been hired.

-A current Employee that has applied and is the successful candidate on a position and who has completed the required educational requirements of any of the paramedical professional classifications covered by this Collective Agreement and who has not yet fulfilled the requirements for licensure/registration shall be placed on the applicable salary grid as per Article 29.08 and shall be paid ninety percent (90%) of that rate.
+A current Employee that has applied and is the successful candidate on a position and who has completed the required educational requirements of any of the paramedical professional classifications covered by this Collective Agreement shall be placed on the applicable salary grid as per Article 29.08.An Employee whose salary is established as per 14.03 (a) or (b) shall not be eligible for salary increments until proof of registration/ licensure /certification has been provided.

 Following proof of registration/ licensure /certification the Employee will be placed on the applicable Step in the classification level to which they have been hired based on hours worked.